-Motions that do not meet this two-month requirement shall be considered at the Annual Meeting upon a vote of 2/3 of those Representatives present and voting.
-The Board of Directors shall make motions available to the ACAPT Representatives no later than 30 days prior to the date of the Annual Meeting.
+Motions that do not meet this two-month requirement may be considered at the Annual Meeting upon a vote of 2/3 of those Representatives present and voting.
+The Board of Directors shall make motions available to the Representatives no later than 30 days prior to the date of the Annual Meeting.
+Last minute motions shall be distributed to all Representatives at the start of a meeting.

 Eligibility to Speak and Vote

-All ACAPT Representatives, or their designee, and Individual Members may speak; attendees who are not members of the ACAPT must receive permission of the Representatives to speak.
-Only ACAPT Representatives, or their designee, may vote.
+All Representatives, or their designee, and Individual Members may speak; attendees who are not members of the ACAPT must receive permission of the Representatives to speak.
+Only Representatives, or their designee, may vote.

 Conduct of the Meeting